 Below is the top 4 difference between Raspberry Pi 3 vs BeagleBone Black.

 Key Differences between Raspberry Pi 3 and BeagleBone Black

 - Ease of Setup: Raspberry Pi does not have a micro USB cable and also does not have a pre-installed operating system.
 An SD card needs to be obtained to boot the system.
 On the other hand, Beagle comes with a mini cable that helps supply power to the system.
 It can boot from the onboard storage.

-- Connections: Raspberry Pi provides 26 points for various interfaces while Beagle provides 92 points.
+- Connections: Raspberry Pi provides 26 points for various interfaces, while Beagle offers 92 points.

 - Processor: Beagle has a 1 GHz processor, while Raspberry has a 700MHz processor.
 The architecture of Raspberry is ARMv6, an older version, while Beagle uses ARMv7.

 Raspberry Pi 3 vs BeagleBone Black Comparison Table